-- What was the best phase of your life?
+- What was the most important lesson of your life?

-- What was the worst phase of your life?
+- What was the greatest struggle of your life?

 - Is what you’re doing now what you always wanted to do growing up?

-- What’s your favorite book/movie of all time, and why did it speak to you so much?
+- What are your favorite songs, books, or movies of all time, and why did they speak to you so much?